alex65536/sofcheck-engine-tester/pyfield/README.md

 ## Cons

-- Battlefield is a single binary without any dependencies, but PyField required python plus some external dependencies
+- Battlefield is a single binary without any dependencies, but PyField requires python plus some external dependencies
 - PyField is slow.
 Its speed is comparable to Battlefield in single-threaded tests, but it is reduced dramatically when running multithreaded.
 This is because of GIL and overall speed of